Want to Hit the Ground Running with Travel Content Marketing? Check Out Our New Series on Perfecting Your Cold Pitches

 This is where third-party services like Demand Media, Contently, and other middlemen enter the scene.
 They exist to connect writers with customers through an impersonal screen of article choices with no need for customer interaction, discussion of rates and terms, or anything else that resembles sales.

-If you’re interested in travel content marketing writing, you probably already know what you’re giving up in this exchange…
+If you’re interested in travel content marketing writing, you probably already know about local SEO ranking factors and also about what you’re giving up in this exchange…

 A great deal, in fact, of money.